Evergrain

 Make Bread Sour Again™

-*Pickups now available every Tuesday.
-Orders must be placed by Sunday mornings for that week's pickup since I feed my starter and prep ingredients Sunday nights!*
+*Pickups available every week (typically Tuesdays).
+Orders must be placed by Saturday for that week's pickup*.

-• Coming soon: Ancient grain chocolate chip cookies with einkorn & spelt flours, and coconut sugar
+• Ancient grain chocolate chip cookies with einkorn & spelt flours, and coconut sugar - 1 dozen for $20

 Ingredients